Everald Compton Community Champion Medal

 Dementia & Mental Health

-In recognition of the prevalence and impact of dementia and mental health conditions, this category has been included to acknowledge an individual who has helped to provide care and / or support to an individual, or their loved ones effected by dementia or a mental health condition.
+In recognition of the prevalence and impact of dementia and mental health conditions, this category has been included to acknowledge an individual who has helped to provide care and / or support to an individual, or their loved ones affected by dementia or a mental health condition.
 Or, who has provided support through research or philanthropic endeavours.

 Please note that the nominee is not required to meet all the listed criteria to be considered for this honour.
 The judging panel will consider a diverse range of contributions and qualities, recognising that excellence manifests in many different ways.